Worksheet: Resistive Dynamics Problems

 - E N

-Consider the 65.0-kg ice skater being pushed by two others shown in the figure.
+Consider an ice-skater of mass 65.0 kg who is being pushed by two others, as shown in the figure.

 What is her acceleration assuming she is already moving in the direction of ?